All you need to know before you book.

 The Faculty of Arts Community Education team are committed to providing a safe and enjoyable experience for all attendees.

-We endeavour to make sure all of our programs are accessible for wheelchair and mobility scooter users.
-If the venue is on campus, you can refer to the University of Melbourne campus maps for detailed directions that avoid stairs and obstacles.
+We endeavour to make sure all of our on-campus programs are accessible for wheelchair and mobility scooter users.
+You can refer to the University of Melbourne campus maps for detailed directions that avoid stairs and obstacles.

-Course materials can be provided in larger font for attendees who have low vision.
+Printed course materials can be provided in larger font for attendees who have low vision.
 Guide dogs and other registered assistance dogs are welcome in all spaces at the University of Melbourne.
+For online programs, video content will be closed-captioned.

 The Faculty of Arts' Community Education programs recognise the Companion Card and Carer Card.
 Companion Card holders receive concession priced tickets to all programs, and a complimentary ticket for their companion.
 Carer Card holders receive concession priced tickets to all programs.